florist-notes/AppliedCSAndroid/README.md

 I have a blog post here about my experience at <b>Google, Bangalore</b> .
 Also, do check out the videos :)

 We hosted 2 weeks of sessions, on Applied CS with Android in AEC.
-In the first week of session, we covered 5 apps followed by a codesprint:
+In the first week of session, we covered 5 apps followed by a CODESPRINT:

     1. Anagrams
     2. Scarne's Dice